-If you are a child under the age of 16, both of your parents or guardians must consent in order for you to open a KiwiSaver account.
-Different rules apply if you are a child with only one parent or under the guardianship of Oranga Tamariki.
+If you are a child under the age of 18, you can open a KiwiSaver account with the consent of a parent or guardian.

-If you are between the ages of 16 and 18 you can open a KiwiSaver account with a consent of a parent or guardian.
 You or anyone can make contributions on your behalf and choose how much and how often to contribute.
 If you start working and are an employee, your employer may make contributions on your behalf, but employers do not have to make employer contributions until you reach the age of 18.